CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 On the right side of the Sub-Control View you can find additional information on the Sub-Control including:

 - Score - the Sub-Control’s current score converted to a 0 – 100 scale
 - Mappings – This section displays mappings to other frameworks.
-A block will appear for each mapping indicating the framework and identifier within that framework to which this Sub-Control is mapped.
+A block will appear for each mapping indicating the framework and identifier within that framework to which this CIS Safeguard is mapped.
 Users can click these blocks to pop-up additional information on that mapping.
-Currently, CSAT Pro displays the mappings for NIST 800-53 R4 Low Baseline, the NIST Cybersecurity Framework (CSF), and PCI DSS v3.2.1.
 Please refer to the spreadsheets at [CIS Controls Mappings](https://workbench.cisecurity.org/community/94/files) for additional information on these mappings (such as more detail on the relationship between the mapped controls) as well as mappings to other frameworks.
+Currently, CSAT Pro displays the following mappings:
+    - CIS Controls v7.1 to NIST 800-53 Revision 4 Low Baseline, the NIST Cybersecurity Framework (CSF), and PCI DSS v3.2.1
+    - CIS Controls v8.0 to NIST 800-53 Revision 5 Low Baseline and the NIST Cybersecurity Framework (CSF).
 - Custom Tags – This section displays existing tags for the task and allows the user to add new ones.
 There is an input box where the user can enter new tags; as the user starts typing in this box, it will autopopulate existing tag options that match the characters typed so far.
 Once the desired tag has been typed, hitting the enter key will apply that new tag to the task.
 Tags are case insensitive (so ABC will be treated the same as abc).
 A list of the tags that have already been applied to that task is displayed; a tag can be removed from that task by clicking the ‘x’ at the right of the tag in question.
 Custom tags can be used in the Assessment Summary page as a filter to display all tasks that have a particular tag.
 - Asset type
 - Security function – This section displays the security function identified for the CIS Sub-Control.
 These are based on the functions used in the NIST Cybersecurity Framework: Identify, Protect, Detect, Respond, and Recover.